 Conveniently for Sling TV, most of the confusion over its plans goes away if you buy the Orange+Blue combination plan.

-The $40-per-month Orange+Blue plan comes with the ABC add-on bundle.
-That brings the total number of channels you get to around fifty, including your local ABC, Fox and NBC stations.
-Sling TV does not carry CBS.
+The $40-per-month Orange+Blue plan brings the total number of channels you get to around fifty.

 The Orange+Blue plan is a solid alternative to cable thanks to its solid lineup of news, entertainment, lifestyle, sports and kids channels.

 The combo plan does not remove the limits on simultaneous streaming, though.
-The single-device limit still applies to the Orange plan’s six exclusive channels as well as the ABC station.
+The single-device limit still applies to the Orange plan’s exclusive channels.
+Channels shared between the two packages can be watched on up to 4 devices.

 Premiums, Extras and Minis

-Sling TV Extras are expansion bundles organized by lifestyle, kids and other interests.
-The Sports Extra, for example, adds fourteen sports channels like NBA Network and NHL Network.
+Sling TV Extras are expansion bundles organized by lifestyle and content category..
+The Sports Extra package, for example, adds fourteen sports channels like NBA Network and NHL Network.
 The eight-channel Kids Extra includes Disney XD and Boomerang.

 Unless you subscribe to the Orange+Blue plan, you’ll have to look at the Extras closely.
 Blue plan and Orange plan subscribers get different channels in some Extras.
 For example, the Kids Extra only includes Disney Jr and Disney XD if you have the Orange plan.
 MSNBC and CNBC are in the News Extra only with the Blue plan.